lmontenovo1/ACA_county_treatmenteffects/README.md

 The variables included in the datasets are:

-geofips: FIPS county
+geofips: FIPS county.
-StateFIPS: FIPS state
+StateFIPS: FIPS state.
-countyname: county name
+countyname: county name.
-state_abbrev: state name, abbreviated state_name state name
+state_abbrev: state name, abbreviated. state_name state name.
-TE_eligib_lin: time-invariant forecast of federal transfer to that county triggered by the ACA, obtained from running a linear model
+TE_eligib_lin: time-invariant forecast of federal transfer to that county triggered by the ACA, obtained from running a linear model.
-TE_eligib_quadratic: time-invariant forecast of federal transfer to that county triggered by the ACA, obtained from running a quadratic model
+TE_eligib_quadratic: time-invariant forecast of federal transfer to that county triggered by the ACA, obtained from running a quadratic model.
-TE_eligib_ls: time-invariant forecast of federal transfer to that county triggered by the ACA, obtained from running a linear spline model
+TE_eligib_ls: time-invariant forecast of federal transfer to that county triggered by the ACA, obtained from running a linear spline model.
-TE_eligibles_rate_quan: time-invariant forecast of federal transfer to that county triggered by the ACA, obtained from running a quantile model
+TE_eligibles_rate_quan: time-invariant forecast of federal transfer to that county triggered by the ACA, obtained from running a quantile model.